konata/Describe.frida/README.md

 ## why?

-to get more meaningful information about an object rather than `[Object object]`
+to get more meaningful information about an object rather than `[Object object]` or `android.app.ContextImpl@f363a64`

 ## how ?